West Parent’s Newsletter

 Enclosed you will find important information you need for what is required by you and your student and all the numbers you need to call West Middle School.
 For all school issues, please call the main number, 313-295-5783, and pick the appropriate option to transfer your call.

 Students must maintain a 2.0 grade point average in order to play sports.
 In addition, students must “pay to play”.
 Each middle school sport is $90.00 which is the same as last year.
 West Middle School sports offered are: Boys: football, basketball, intermural sports, swimming and track.
 Girls: basketball, volleyball, swimming, track and cheerleading.
-YES, WEST HAS FOOTBALL FOR THE FIRST TIME IN DECADES.
+YES, WEST HAS FOOTBALL AGAIN THIS YEAR.
+WEST HASN’T HAD FOOTBALL IN DECADES.
 TRYOUTS BEGIN BEFORE SCHOOL STARTS.

 VOLLEYBALL TRY-OUTS --CHEERLEADING TRY-OUTS- Will start as soon as school begins.
 Students should listen for announcements.
 Sign-up sheets will be in the main office.